OVERVIEW

 7. Generate the Transfer Function H(jω)

-Press the “Generate Transfer” button to generate the transfer function and apply it to the entire track.
+Press the “Generate Transfer” button to generate the transfer function and to apply it to the entire track.

 You can listen to the modified track by pressing the “Play Convolved” button.